naeoa32/OpenHands-Backend/README_DEPLOY.md

 ## 🎉 Ready for Perfect Deployment!
 All Vercel/HF Spaces errors have been fixed.
 Just merge this PR and deploy! 🚀

+## ❌ NO GOOGLE LOGIN REQUIRED!
+- ✅ Google Cloud is completely optional
+- ✅ No Google API key needed
+- ✅ No Google authentication required
+- ✅ Works perfectly without any Google services
+- 📝 Google imports are just for compatibility - purely optional!